History of Jordan in Timeline

 Transjordan remained a British mandate until 1946.

-On 15 May 1948, Jordan intervened in the 1948 Palestine war along with several other Arab states.
+On 15 May 1948, Jordan intervened in the 1948 Palestine war along with other Arab states.

 1948: Acceptance of Refugees

-From as early as 1948, Jordan has accepted refugees from multiple neighbouring countries in conflict.
+From as early as 1948, Jordan has accepted refugees from multiple neighboring countries in conflict.

 The first wave of Palestinian refugees arrived in Jordan during the 1948 Arab–Israeli War.

-Until 1949, Jordan continued to be referred to as the Hashemite Kingdom of Transjordan in English.
+Until 1949, the country continued to be referred to as the Hashemite Kingdom of Transjordan in English

-On 24 April 1950, Jordan formally annexed the West Bank territories after the Jericho Conference.
+On 24 April 1950, Jordan formally annexed the West Bank after the Jericho Conference.

 On 12 June 1950, the Arab League declared that Jordan's annexation of the West Bank was a temporary measure.

-In 1950, water and sanitation were available to only 10% of the population in Jordan.
+In 1950, water and sanitation was available to only 10% of the population of Jordan.

 1951: Assassination of King Abdullah

-In 1951, King Abdullah was assassinated at the Al-Aqsa Mosque.
+In 1951, King Abdullah was assassinated at the Al-Aqsa Mosque in Jerusalem.

 1952: Adoption of the Constitution

-In 1952, Jordan adopted its constitution, which serves as the legal framework governing the monarch, government, legislature, and judiciary.
+In 1952, Jordan adopted its constitution, which has been amended a number of times since.
+The constitution is the legal framework that governs the monarch, government, bicameral legislature and judiciary.

 1952: Establishment of Modern Constitution

-In 1952, Talal, who succeeded Abdullah, established the country's modern constitution.
+In 1952, King Talal established Jordan's modern constitution.

-In 1953, Hussein ascended to the throne at age 17 after Talal abdicated due to illness.
+In 1953, Hussein ascended to the throne at age 17 after Talal abdicated.

-On 1 March 1956, King Hussein Arabised the command of the Army by dismissing a number of senior British officers.
+On 1 March 1956, King Hussein Arabised the command of the Army by dismissing senior British officers.

 1956: Establishment of the Public Safety Directorate

-In 1956, the Public Safety Directorate was established, taking over police duties previously carried out by the Arab Legion and the Transjordan Frontier Force.
+In 1956, the Public Safety Directorate was established, taking over police duties from the Arab Legion and the Transjordan Frontier Force.

 July 1958: Dissolution of the Arab Federation

-On 14 July 1958, the Arab Federation between Jordan and Iraq was dissolved after Iraqi King Faisal II was deposed by a bloody military coup.
+On 14 July 1958, the Arab Federation between Jordan and Iraq was dissolved after a coup in Iraq.

 1966: Establishment of the Royal Society for the Conservation of Nature

-In 1966, the Royal Society for the Conservation of Nature was established in Jordan to protect and manage the country's natural resources.
+In 1966, The Royal Society for the Conservation of Nature was established to protect and manage Jordan's natural resources.

 June 1967: Six-Day War

-In June 1967, Jordan joined the Six-Day War after Israel launched a preemptive strike on Egypt.
-Jordan subsequently lost control of the West Bank to Israel.
+In June 1967, Jordan joined the Six-Day War after Israel launched a preemptive strike on Egypt, and Jordan lost control of the West Bank to Israel.

-In 1967, the West Bank, which was previously captured and annexed by Jordan, was occupied by Israel.
+In 1967, Israel occupied the West Bank, which had been annexed by Jordan.

-In 1973, fighting occurred along the 1967 Jordan River cease-fire line during the Yom Kippur War.
+In 1967, fighting occurred along the Jordan River cease-fire line during the Yom Kippur War

 Jordan views an independent Palestinian state with the 1967 borders as part of the two-state solution and of supreme national interest.